Run your backend from

 When something breaks, you shouldn't have to dig through a deploy page, a status page, a monitoring tool, and a spreadsheet to find out which service is affected.
 Infraveil already knows the agent, server, code version, and health.

-Manage your running services
+Manage what is running

 | Identifier | Type | Status | Package Hash | Actions |